markagparina/QSANN/README.md

 # QSANN

-A Quantity Surveying and Monitoring desktop application
+A Quantity Surveying and Monitoring desktop application made with Windows Presentation Foundation